oneblock-ai/oneblock/README.md

 ```

 ## Contributing
-// TODO: Add detailed information on how you would like others to contribute to this project
+For the basics on how to contribute to 1Block.AI, checkout [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Community
-If you're interested, please join us on [Discord](https://discord.gg/5BnNqC5ccB) or participate in [GitHub Discussions](https://github.com/oneblock-ai/oneblock/discussions) to discuss or contribute the project.
+If you're interested, please join us on [Discord](https://discord.gg/wUekphG8) or participate in [GitHub Discussions](https://github.com/oneblock-ai/oneblock/discussions) to discuss or contribute the project.
 We look forward to collaborating with you!

 If you have any feedback or issues, feel free to file a GitHub [issue](https://github.com/oneblock-ai/oneblock/issues).